-A student will be placed on probation if his/her cumulative GPA falls below 2.7.
+A student will be placed on academic probation at the time when his/her cumulative GPA falls below 2.70.

-A graduate student will be dismissed under one or more of the following conditions: his/her GPA continues to fall below 2.7 after one year of being on probation, lack of progress toward degree completion, or failing the comprehensive examinations twice.
+A graduate student may be academically dismissed under one or more of the following violations of satisfactory progress: his/her cumulative GPA remains below a 2.70 after twelve more credit hours are completed while on academic probation, his/her cumulative GPA remains below 2.70 after one year of being on academic probation, lack of progress toward degree completion, or failing the comprehensive examinations twice.

 Students whose undergraduate degrees were in majors other than mathematics or related fields may be conditionally admitted provided they complete the following minimum prerequisites as conditions: two years of calculus [the equivalent of MAT-150-152], multivariable calculus and linear algebra [the equivalent of MAT-260-262], and a course in statistics.

 The same readmission standards outlined in the Graduate Student Handbook and approval of the program director are observed for students in these programs.

 A maximum of two semester-based courses or three quarter-based courses to not exceed the equivalent of twelve quarter hours may be accepted as transfer credit upon approval of the student's program director and the associate dean for graduate studies.
 Credit will only be transferred for courses that have equivalents to courses offered in DePaul’s graduate program as determined by the program director and provided they did not count toward the completion of another degree at DePaul or another institution.

 No undergraduate courses shall count toward the graduate degree.